SymfonyCasts/symfony-ux/sfcasts/turbo/stream-everything.md

 to see if the request supports turbo streams.
 All Ajax requests made through Turbo *send* this header.

-If the request *does* support streams, we return a stream!
-If it doesn't, do do our normal behavior: redirect the page.
+If the request *does* support streams, then... we return a stream!
+If it doesn't, we do our normal behavior: redirect the page.
 So once again, this will work fine without JavaScript.
-Also, even though I've not done *any* work with it yet, Turbo can also be used to build Native iOS or Android apps - you can read about it in their docs.
-Streams don't really make sense in that context, so coding like this also makes sure your code supports native apps... if you ever chose to go in that direction.
+Also, even though I've not done *any* work with it yet, Turbo can also be used to build Native iOS or Android apps: you can read about it in their docs.
+Streams don't really make sense in that context, so coding like this also makes sure your code supports native apps... if you ever choose to go in that direction.

-Next: let's have some fun with turbo streams!
+Next: let's have some fun with Turbo Streams!
 I want to see if we can create and process them manually in JavaScript.
 Apart from being cool, this will give us a better understanding of how streams work and a better appreciation for the next big part of streams that we'll discuss after.